libprima/prima/README_py_win.txt

 PDFO can be uninstalled by executing the following command in a command shell:

-python -m pip unistall pdfo
+python -m pip uninstall pdfo

 4. References